vincemann/subtitle-buddy/README.md

 ```%appdata%\subtitle-buddy``` on windows.
 If you break anything, just remove this folder, it will be regenerated.
 For example you can permanently hide the default subtitle by setting ```defaultSubtitle = ""```.
+You can change the font size by dragging on the edge of the blue subtitle box in movie mode.

 ## adding your own fonts
 The program will generate a folder named "fonts" in the config directory,